Clients / Case study

-Jardine Motors Group (JMG) is one of the largest motor dealerships in the UK, with 20 brands ranging from Aston Martin to Volkswagen and with over 3000 employees nationwide in more than 70 dealerships.
+Jardine Motors Group (JMG) is one of the largest motor dealerships in the UK, with 20 brands ranging from Aston Martin to Audi and specialises in premium and luxury brands.
 As a key player in the UK motor industry and traditionally a tough margin-focussed environment, JMG is facing many challenges in the current turbulent and complex world of work, with more market competition, increasing pressure on sales, changing customer demands and disruption in their traditional marketplace.

 The arrival of Neil Williamson as MD heralded a shift from a heavily target/sales focus to a strategy of 'people first', leading to a better customer experience with the introduction of new values, behaviours and mission statement.
 This required a change in the way their leaders managed their people and business.